-You should consider submitting VA Form 21-674, Request for Approval of School Attendance, to the VA if the following apply:
+You should consider submitting VA Form 21-674, Request for Approval of School Attendance (and its companion, VA Form 21-674b School Attendance Report), to the VA if the following apply:

-You do not see your child on your award, and your child recently turned 18 and is enrolled in:
+- You do not see your child on your award, and

 - about to enter college, or

 - about to enter another education program

 Your monthly entitlement depends on your combined disability rating, service-connected conditions, and number and type of eligible dependents.

 For example, a veteran with a 30% combined disability rating and no dependents is entitled to $467.39 per month.
 However, if that same veteran is married with one child, they would be entitled to $563.39 per month.

 To confirm what your monthly entitlement should be, we encourage you review the Veterans Compensation Benefits Rate Tables (effective 12/1/21) on the VA’s website.

 To avoid missing out on your benefits or creating a debt, adding and confirming dependents on your VA award is a crucial task.
 If you have questions about VA disability or adding eligible dependents to your award, contact our Veterans Services team.